blackflux/smart-fs/README.md

 - `.yml` and `yaml`: Loads file using [yaml-boost](https://github.com/blackflux/yaml-boost).
 - `.js`: Loads file using [require](https://nodejs.org/api/modules.html#modules_require_id), but invalidating the cache before doing so.
 - `.*`: Treats file as text file and loads as array of lines.

+To ignore file extension and force treat the file as a certain type, you can pass the option `treatAs` as e.g. `json`.

 ## Important